 A versatile soprano performing opera, art song, and new music, Hannah Alexandra Noyes made her Peabody Opera Theatre debut last season in Puccini’s Suor Angelica and Gianni Schicchi and in Bernstein's MASS under the direction of Marin Alsop.
 In July, she debuted as Mozart's Donna Anna in the Estates Theatre in Prague, Czech Republic.
+This season, she will be performing Tatiana from Eugene Onegin and Lisette from La rondine with Peabody Opera Theatre.

 During the 2017-2018 season, Hannah appeared in the inaugural season of the Concordia Opera as Rosalinda in Die Fledermaus, where she also performed in scenes from Falstaff (Alice Ford) and Candide (Cunegonde).
 That summer, Hannah attended SongFest in Los Angeles as a Colburn Fellow where she was featured in recital performing Arnold Schoenberg’s Brettl-lieder.